 Some places may have seemed a bit tough when I first arrived, but then I learned how to handle that particular country.
 In Istanbul (which I loved and ended up unexpectedly living and working in), it was hard to simply walk around without being talked to/hit on/tried to be sold something at every turn.
-I wrote about it in this post on my blog.
+I wrote about it in this post

 I learned how to say ‘no thank you’ in Turkish, which helped a little, but also one of the best things I learned everywhere was to take those exchanges with a grain of salt and use some humor.
 Constantly being talked to can get annoying, but if you laugh it off and even make them laugh…it’s much more fun and even heartwarming once you break down certain barriers.